 May 13, 2016: Your $300 deposit to hold your place in the Intensive is due.
 Students are not guaranteed a space in the program until this deposit has been received.

 June 3, 2016: The tuition balance is due.
 Any tuition or fees not paid by June 4th will result in a loss of enrollment.

 What is Richmond, Virginia like?

-Richmond offers easy access to the ocean, mountains and Washington, DC.
+Richmond offers easy access to the ocean, mountains, Washington, DC, and Williamsburg, VA.
 It also offers trendy boutiques and restaurants, outdoor pursuits among one of the nation’s largest river park systems, and a treasure trove of historic landmarks provide fun times galore.